NESCLiC/spreadsheets-socsci-update/_episodes/01-format-data.md

 > you might want to use.
 This can be fixed when opening LibreOffice by deselecting
 > the "semicolons" and "tabs" checkboxes.
 {: .callout}

+## Spreadsheet Best Practices Recap

+The cardinal rules of using spreadsheet programs for data:

+1. Put all your **variables** in **columns** - the thing you're measuring, like 'weight' or 'temperature'.
+2. Put each **observation** in its own **row**.
+3. Don't combine multiple pieces of information in one cell.
+Sometimes it just seems like one thing, but think if that's the only way you'll want to be able to use or sort that data.
+4. Leave the raw data raw - don't change it!
+Save your changes in a new version of your spreadsheet
+5. Export the cleaned data to a text-based format like CSV (comma-separated values) format.
+This ensures that anyone can use the data, and is recommended/required by most data repositories.

 ## Exercise